 Most people think of “assault" as referring to a violent attack.
 For example, as in “the gang assaulted a rival gang member on the corner of the street" or “the Marines began their assault on the enemy position atop the hill."
 Violence, or at least some sort of physical contact, is generally implied in the term.

-Notice the words “attempt” and “threat” above.
-In tort law, assault does not require actual touching or violence to the victim.
-We use another term for the touching or contact: “battery.”
+Notice the words “attempt" and “threat" above.
+In tort law, assault does not require actual touching or violence against the victim.
+We use another term for touching or contact: “battery."